-Write to: Prudential Lancing BN15 8GB UK
+Write to: Prudential, Lancing BN15 8GB

-Phone: 0345 640 3000 Monday to Friday 8am to 6pm.
+Phone: 0345 640 1000 Monday to Friday 8am to 6pm (we are not open on public holidays).
 We might record your call for training and quality purposes.
-To find out more about how we use your personal data please visit pru.co.uk/mydata.
+To find out more about how we use your personal data please see our Data Privacy Notice on pru.co.uk/mydata pru.co.uk/contact-us/signvideo